 Positive Polar Corp. · Research Program

-A staged scientific inquiry into whether shipboard organic waste can approximate the iron-fertilizing chemistry of whale feces — supporting ocean life and, conditionally, atmospheric carbon removal.
+A staged scientific inquiry into whether shipboard organic waste can approximate the iron-fertilizing chemistry of whale feces — with restoring a living, food-web-supporting ocean as the primary goal, and durable carbon removal a separate, conditional question.

 Seeking academic research partners and co-authors